ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 - REST API
 - HTTP Client

-## Let's get started!
+## Develop the application

 ### Step 1: Set up the workspace

-Install [Ballerina Swan Lake](https://ballerina.io/downloads/) and the [Ballerina Swan Lake VSCode extension](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina) on VSCode.
+Install [Ballerina Swan Lake](https://ballerina.io/downloads/) and the [Ballerina Swan Lake VS Code extension](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina) on VS Code.

 ### Step 2: Develop the service

-Follow the instruction given in this to develop the service.
+Follow the instruction given in this section to develop the service.

 1. Create a new Ballerina project using the `bal` command and open it in VSCode.